 The major component of the MPhil is the writing of an extensive research thesis not exceeding 50,000 words (RETH9001), under supervision.
 Topics may be chosen from the research areas listed or agreed on by the Department.
-Students are required to meet with their supervisors at least once per month

 The MPhil thesis must be a new and substantial contribution to the current historiography, that is worthy of publication and shows clear evidence of original research.